Connor-Miller/loot/docs/agents/workflow.md

   trailer is the machine-checkable "not finalized yet."
 Sealed paths are omitted from every projected commit, so the branch's whole object closure is safe to push to GitHub.
-- **Landing the PR** (#150): a finalized commit can never share the provisional commit's oid (it adds the signature, drops the provisional marker).
+- **Landing the PR** (#150, amended by the #155 live run): a finalized commit can never share the provisional commit's oid (it adds the signature, drops the provisional marker).
 Every GitHub *merge button* would rewrite oids or add a merge commit loot would have to ingest — so we don't use it.
-Instead loot lands the signed commit on `main` and points the PR head at it; GitHub's **Merged** is reachability-based, so it flips automatically. `main` gets exactly **one clean commit per change**.
+Instead loot lands the signed commit on `main` and collapses the PR head onto it. #150 predicted a reachability-based **Merged** flip; the live run falsified that — GitHub **auto-closes** a PR whose head is force-pushed to an already-landed commit (zero diff) instead of marking it Merged.
+The auto-close is therefore the landing signal, and the pointer comment carries the audit trail (PR ↔ change id ↔ landed sha). `main` still gets exactly **one clean commit per change**.

 ## Cross-identity agents (clones)